 The Los Angeles River was critical to the founding of the city of Los Angeles, and the town became a thriving farming community, growing corn, wheat, grapes and orchard fruits irrigated by the Los Angeles River and its tributary streams.
 Because the river’s flows varied from a gentle trickle to violent, debris-laden floods, the Los Angeles River never cut a deep channel like many other rivers.
 The river flowed over a wide area of braided channels and meanders and changed its path to the Pacific Ocean.
 As Los Angeles grew, development occurred all along the river’s natural floodplain.
 Numerous catastrophic floods caused the U.S. Army Corps of Engineers to stabilize the river in the late 1930s by constructing concrete walls to contain flood waters.

 The MRCA is a participant in major river planning efforts, and creates innovative solutions using parkland to clean and infiltrate storm water.
-Completed projects include bike trail improvements, public access points, greenways, and visitor-serving amenities that improve neighborhoods, create habitat, and promote public health for a diverse audience in the Metro Los Angeles area.
+Completed projects include parks, bike trail improvements, public access points, greenways, and visitor-serving amenities that improve neighborhoods, create habitat, and promote public health.
 The MRCA’s parks and programs provide environmental education and equity to densely populated and underserved park-poor communities.